How much does consulting business insurance cost?

 It’s possible to save money on your premium by opting for a higher deductible, but make sure you budget for that cost.
 Your liability coverage will only kick in once the deductible is paid.

-Technology errors and omissions insurance costs for consulting companies
+Errors and omissions insurance costs for consulting businesses

 Small consulting companies pay an average of $75 per month or $900 per year for technology errors and omissions insurance (tech E&O).
 Tech E&O combines errors and omissions insurance (also known as E&O or professional liability insurance) with cyber liability insurance.